 There are a lot of products labeled as safe for bunnies that include added sugars, carbs, and other damaging compounds that need to be avoided.
 Rabbits are very delicate, and their digestive system is easily upset.
 Keep an eye out for these forbidden foods:

 - Yogurt Drops: Rabbits are not built to eat dairy.
 This can create a growth of bad bacteria in their stomach and create inflammation.
 Don’t trust the cute label design.

 - Bread and Pasta: Carbs are no good for a bunny.
-Avoid this type of food for its high sugar levels.
+If you want to maintain your rabbit’s healthy weight, avoid this type of food, as it has high sugar levels.
 It might seem innocent to share a bit of bread with your rabbit, but if done often, it can create some health problems.

 - Avocados: Make sure you don’t feed your rabbit this otherwise precious fruit.
 It is super fatty and can actually kill your rabbit when ingested.
 A taste of it won’t hurt him, but avoid it to be completely safe.

 - Rhubarb: This plant is commonly found in gardens all across the world.
 Unfortunately, it is very toxic to rabbits and can be fatal in large amounts.
 Make sure the area around your bunny’s living space is cleared of this type of plant.